miguelpruivo/flutter_file_picker/README.md

 #### Usages

-So, a few basically usages can be as follow:
+So, a few example usages can be as follow:
 ```
+// Single file path
 String filePath;
 filePath = await FilePicker.getFilePath(type: FileType.ANY); // will let you pick one file, from all extensions
 filePath = await FilePicker.getFilePath(type: FileType.CUSTOM, fileExtension: 'svg'); // will filter and only let you pick files with svg extension.

+// Multi file path
 Map<String,String> filesPaths;
 filePaths = await FilePicker.getMultiFilePath(); // will let you pick multiple files of any format at once
 filePaths = await FilePicker.getMultiFilePath(fileExtension: 'pdf'); // will let you pick multiple pdf files at once

+List<String> allNames = filePaths.keys; // List of all file names
+List<String> allPaths = filePaths.values; // List of all paths
+String someFilePath = filePaths['fileName']; // Access a file path directly by its name (matching a key)
 ```

 ##### A few notes